 "Does it involve being cold?"
 Hiccup asked uncertainly.

 "Hiccup, you're going to be cold in Berk all the time unless you're in your bed," Astrid told him.
-She made a small smile and said, "I would have thought that with you living here your entire life you'd know that."
+She wore a small smile as she said, "I would've thought that with you living here your entire life you'd know that."